Dorothy and Kite need your help to find their way back home!

 Churchfields supporting Acorns Childrens Hospice

-If you have enjoyed our Rainbow Trail and picked a sunflower please dig deep as you can and make a donation to Acorns via the money box or donate right here online.
+If you have enjoyed our Rainbow Trail and picked a sunflower please dig as deep as you can and make a donation to Acorns via the money box or donate right here online.
 All your support would be greatly appreciated for this wonderful local children’s hospice.

 How the Maize Trail works